chaycereed/statquiz/README.md

 ### ✔ Pearson & Spearman correlation
 You decide whether the relationship is statistically significant.
-Both correlation types are fully supported.
+Both correlation types are supported.

 ### ✔ “Which test should I use?” questions
 Scenario-based conceptual prompts where you must choose the correct statistical test.